recruit-tech/casval-rem/README.md

 As for what is involved in production...
 * `config_gen.py`: Config generation script
 * `terafform.tfstate`: Original data of information used for configuration
-* `template_config.json`: Model file for automatically generating contents.
+* `config.json`: Model file for automatically generating contents.
 Embedded variables are available.
-* `.env.*`: A file that defines an embedded variable. default on load `.env.local` and` .env.dev`.

 ### Example
 #### Generate method